klvr/probreason/README.md

 Raw and clean data only uploaded to OSF (GDPR).

 Download the data, clone this repository, run the "MasterScript-DataExtractionMerging.R"-script, to extract, clean and merge all data, or use the "Loading-files.R"-script and choose task-wise script(s) for the task(s) you want data from.
-To run the analysis-script, the script above must run first, unless you use the collected clean-data.csv file.
+To run the analysis-script, the script above must run first, unless you use the collected AllData.csv file.

 The following tasks are included:
 - ART: Ambiguity and risk avoidance task (Levy et al.).